automerge/automerge-classic/README.md

 database.publications.map(pub => pub.publisher)
 ```

-Note that currently the `Automerge.Table` type does not enforce a schema; the list of columns is
+Note that currently the `Automerge.Table` type does not enforce a schema.
+By convention, the row
-given because it is useful metadata, but it doesn't actually change how rows are stored.
-It's
+objects that you add to a table should have the same properties (like columns in a table), but
-possible to have row objects that don't have values for all columns (e.g. in the example above, the
+Automerge does not enforce this.
+This is because different users may be running different versions
-"edition" property is not set).
+of your app, which might be using different properties.

 ## Caveats